 Searching for more bay views, we lunched at the Lido Bayside Grill in the Standard Hotel Miami Beach on Belle Isle, one of the six Venetian Islands in Biscayne Bay that abuts the western edge of South Beach.
 Even though the Standard has gained fame as a destination spa, the property welcomes outsiders to its restaurant.
 My husband and I savored panoramic water views from our table as we dined on salads, burgers and fish sandwiches.

 After lunch, we walked east across the causeway to meander Sunset Harbour, a former industrial area that has morphed into a residential neighborhood spiced with good eateries and restaurants.
 Stiltsville Fish Bar features seafood that ranges from oysters, fish tacos, grilled shrimp wraps and tuna poke to roasted whole fish.
 Locals like the sushi at Sushi Garage, which also plates chicken tacos and fried tofu for non-fish lovers.
-For dinner, we enjoyed the flavorful wasabi-crusted salmon and curried chicken breast.
+For dinner at Icebox Cafe, we enjoyed the flavorful wasabi-crusted salmon and curried chicken breast.

 After people we met raved about True Loaf Bakery, we returned the next morning for multigrain loaves and chocolate croissants.
 Both proved delicious.
 A good way to shorten the wait at the much-loved artisanal bakery is to order online ahead of time.